dougbutner/universal-consciousness/README.md

 Lesson:  **Dimensions**
 0th and 10th dimensionality are both the omnipresence connecting All.
 They are the same, like 360° and 0° on a circle, though in this case the circle is a torus.

+**Clarification: 0th and 10th dimension are the unity point of every density level** For densities and dimensions to co-exist,

 # Video Course Image Credits